kod3r/3dfi-api-java/README.md

 ### Non-blocking Asychronous Calls for Mobile UI

 The `nViso3DFIHttpClient` supports building a mobile application, you often want to consume a remote endpoint asynchronously without blocking the UI.
-If this is the case, then the client library expects one of your objects to implement the 'requestCompleted' method of the 'MashapeCallback' interface, for example:
+If this is the case, then the client library expects one of your objects to implement the `requestCompleted` method of the `MashapeCallback` interface, for example:

 ```java
 	nViso3DFIHttpClient client = new nViso3DFIHttpClient( MY_APP_ID, MY_APP_KEY );